• Skip to primary navigation

 • In a bowl, combine the flour, baking powder and salt.
 Set aside.

 • In another large bowl, rub the orange zest with the sugar using your fingers.
 Then beat on low speed for about a minute.
+If using a stand mixer, use the paddle attachment.

 • Add the butter to the sugar and beat on medium-high speed for 10 minutes, scraping the sides of the bowl when necessary.
 The mixture should be light and fluffy.